holochain-gym/holochain-gym.github.io/docs/developers/intermediate/paths.md

 1. Go to the `developer-exercises`.
 2. Enter the nix-shell: `nix-shell`
    _you should run this in the folder containing the default.nix file_
-   _starting the nix-shell for the very first time might take a long time, somewhere between 20 to 80 minutes, after that it will take just a few seconds_
 3. Go to folder with the exercise `intermediate/1.paths`
 4. Inside `zome/exercise/src/lib.rs`
    - Implement all `unimplemented!()` functions
-5. Compile and test your code: `cd tests && npm install && npm test`.
+5. Compile and test your code: `cd tests && npm test`.
 6. Don't stop until the test runs green

 </inline-notification>